kasperlegarth/instastory.js/README.md

 # instastory.js
 This is a jQuery plugin to make it easier for developers to implement instagram feeds on websites.
 There is no need for access tokens and stuff like that.
-Use good old Jquery.
+Use good old jQuery.

 **Table of contents**
 * [Getting startet](#getting-startet)